 Strengthen families and decrease child abuse and neglect.
 More specifically, our objectives for program participants are to decrease parental isolation and stress, develop appropriate expectations of children, increase empathy, learn alternatives to use of corporal punishment, promote appropriate parent-child roles, and foster children’s power and independence.

-Youth Services Inc. – Youth House & Youth Mental Health Services
+Youth Services Inc. – Transitional Living Program: Youth House & Assesment, Intervention and Recovery (AIR)

 Provide transitional housing to homeless or unstably housed youth and support them through case management as they engage in a successful transition to self-sufficiency.